When Homogeneous Systems Meet Dissipation and Disorder: Introduction

 \section{Introduction}

 Anderson localization theory occupies a central role in condensed-matter physics\cite{1958anderson}.
 Its contributions to the understanding of electron transport properties are profound.
 Based on scaling theory, a metal-insulator transition occurs in three-dimensional systems\cite{1979anderson}, separating an extended phase, where electrons propagate freely, from a localized phase, where electron motion is spatially confined.
 Localization phenomena have been observed experimentally across a diverse range of platforms.
-In cold-atom systems, precise control of interatomic interactions and external potentials allows for the creation of systems with tunable disorder, enabling clear observation of the transition from extended to localized states \cite{Billy2008,roati2008anderson,Modugno2010anderson,exp_4,exp_5,exp_6,exp_7,exp_8}.
+In cold-atom systems, precise control of interatomic interactions and external potentials allows for the creation of systems with tunable disorder, enabling clear observation of the transition from delocalized to localized states \cite{Billy2008,roati2008anderson,Modugno2010anderson,exp_4,exp_5,exp_6,exp_7,exp_8}.
 Furthermore, localization has also been observed in photonic quasicrystals \cite{lahini2009observation,dal2003light,verbin2013observation}.

 In recent years, owing to the remarkable advancements in non-Hermitian physics \cite{NH_1,NH_2,NH_3,NH_4,NH_5,NH_6,NH_7} and the precise regulation of dissipation and quantum coherence in experimental settings \cite{exp_NH1,exp_NH2,exp_NH3,exp_NH4}, the scientific community has witnessed a surging interest in dissipative open quantum systems.
-Researches have demonstrated that the dissipation can be utilized as a means to generate localized or extended states, which plays a crucial role in understanding the behavior of electrons in disordered of homogeneous materials \cite{dis_1,dis_2,dis_3,Longhi,Wang,Wang_2}.
-Among them, it is known that the dissipation effects can not only disrupt localization and enhance transport \cite{dis_1,dis_2,dis_3}, but also induce mobility edges in systems that previously did not have extended-localized transitions \cite{Longhi}.
-Moreover, the dissipation can drive the quasiperiodic system into specific states, which can be either extended or localized \cite{Wang}, and regulate the topological properties of topologically nontrivial insulators so that they become topologically trivial or remain topologically nontrivial under steady-state \cite{Wang_2}.
+Dissipation has been shown to induce both localized and delocalized states, providing a key mechanism for understanding electron transport properties in disordered and homogeneous materials. \cite{dis_1,dis_2,dis_3,Longhi,Wang,Wang_2}.
+Among them, it is known that the dissipation effects can not only disrupt localization and enhance transport \cite{dis_1,dis_2,dis_3}, but also induce mobility edges in systems that previously did not have delocalized-localized transitions \cite{Longhi}.
+Moreover, the dissipation can drive the quasiperiodic system into specific states, which can be either delocalized or localized \cite{Wang,PRB_wang,Wang_3}, and regulate the topological properties of topologically nontrivial insulators so that they become topologically trivial or remain topologically nontrivial under steady-state \cite{Wang_2}.